davidagler/howtowritephilosophy/lessons/argue.md

 # How to Present Your Argument

-This essay focuses on how to present philosophical arguments in the context of a paper.
+This tutorial focuses on how to present philosophical arguments in the context of a paper.
 It is not designed to teach you argumentation or *how to argue*.
-The latter topics far exceed a single tutorial.
+The latter topics exceed a single tutorial.

 ## Two Ways to Present Your Argument